The iPhone 13 Pro and iPhone 13 Pro Max

 Pricing on the iPhone 13 Pro starts at $999, while pricing on the iPhone 13 Pro Max starts at $1099, and there were no increases in prices this year.
 Pre-orders for the new iPhone 13 Pro models started on Friday, September 17 at 5:00 a.m.
-Pacific Time, with an official launch to follow on Friday, September 24.
+Pacific Time and the first devices started arriving to customers on Friday, September 24.

 With the launch of the iPhone 12, Apple did away with the rounded edges that had been used for iPhones since the iPhone 6, instead adopting a flat-sided design with squared off edges, a look that harkens back to the iPhone 4 and 5 and matches the iPad Pro.

 Apple is using that same flat-edged design for the entire iPhone 13 lineup, and the iPhone 13 models look nearly identical to the iPhone 12 models they replace.
 The flat-edged design manages to feel both modern and familiar at the same time because it's a design that Apple has used in the past.

 The iPhone 13 Pro and Pro Max feature an all-glass front and a textured glass back that sandwich a frame made from a shiny, surgical-grade stainless steel material.
 Apple matches the stainless steel frame to the color of the glass at the back for a seamless look.